πŸ“Š ECONPLEX

 Market IndexJP

-The Nikkei 225 is Japan's premier stock index, tracking 225 large companies on the Tokyo Stock Exchange.
+The Nikkei 225 is Japan's premier stock index, tracking 225 large companies listed on the Tokyo Stock Exchange's Prime Market.
+Created on September 7, 1950 (retroactively calculated to May 16, 1949), it is compiled by Nihon Keizai Shimbun (Nikkei Inc.), Japan's leading financial newspaper.
 Like the Dow Jones, it uses price-weighted methodology.

 Why It Matters